American superstar architect Frank Gehry dies at age 96

 NEW YORK – Frank Gehry, whose daring and whimsical creations of leaning towers and sweeping sheets of curved metal such as the Guggenheim Museum in Bilbao, Spain, made him a superstar in the world of architecture, died on Dec 5.
 He was 96.

-Ms Meaghan Lloyd, Gehry’s chief of staff, confirmed his death in an email to Reuters, writing that Gehry died “earlier this morning at his home in Santa Monica after a brief respiratory illness.”
+Ms Meaghan Lloyd, his chief of staff, confirmed his death in an e-mail to Reuters, writing that Gehry died “earlier this morning at his home in Santa Monica after a brief respiratory illness”.

 Gehry’s most memorable and riotous creations often looked as if they had recently collapsed in an artistic manner or were in the process of doing so.
 They were lauded as works of genius or reviled as self-indulgent messes.